 - → Invite the students to discover more verification strategies and strategies to protect themselves and others from OGBV. - → Explain the four different stations and their tasks: - → Station A: Trustworthy?
 Verification of information sources - → Station B: Trustworthy?
-Verification of online content - → Station C: Safe?
-Take care and express yourself without fear - → Station D: Act!
-Strategies to tackle online gender-based violence - → At each station, the students will have 15 minutes (countdown) to fulfil the task before going to the next station.
+Verification of online content - → Station C: Be careful!
+Protect and express yourselves - → Station D: Act!
+Tackle online violence and support each other - → At each station, the students will have 15 minutes (countdown) to fulfil the task before going to the next station.
 Clarify open questions.